rhiot/gitbook/building/building.md

 ## Building project using Docker

-If you don't want to install Java and Maven on your machine, you can use our Docker building image.
+If you don't want to install Java and Maven on your machine, you can use our Docker building image containing all the tools you need.

-### 1st step (once)

     git clone https://github.com/rhiot/rhiot.git
-    cd rhiot/dockerfiles
-    docker build -t rhiot build

-### 2nd step

     cd rhiot
-    docker run -v `pwd`:/rhiot --privileged -i -t rhiot
+    docker run -v `pwd`:/rhiot --privileged -it rhiot/build

 ## Releasing the project